benjaminmayo/merchantkit/README.md

 ## Getting Started

 1. Compile the MerchantKit framework and embed it in your application.
+There is currently one dependency on a `openssl` framework.
+Therefore, the easiest way to get up and running is to use Cocoapods; the spec includes an OpenSSL dependency for ease of use.
+Add `MerchantKit` to your project's Podfile and build.

-In your app delegate, import `MerchantKit` create a `Merchant` instance in `application(_:, didFinishLaunchingWithOptions:)`.
+2. In your app delegate, import `MerchantKit` create a `Merchant` instance in `application(_:, didFinishLaunchingWithOptions:)`.
 Supply a storage object (recommended: `KeychainPurchaseStorage`) and a delegate.
 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
     self.merchant = Merchant(storage: KeychainPurchaseStorage(serviceName: "AppName"), delegate: self)
 }
 ```

-2. Implement the two required methods in `MerchantDelegate` to validate receipt data and receive notifications when the `PurchasedState` changes for registered products.
+3. Implement the two required methods in `MerchantDelegate` to validate receipt data and receive notifications when the `PurchasedState` changes for registered products.
 ```swift
 func merchant(_ merchant: Merchant, didChangeStateFor products: Set<Product>) {
     for product in products {